Work with files in Snowflake Notebooks¶

 LS @permanent_stage;

-Add Files to Notebook from local computer¶
+Add files to a notebook from a local computer¶

 You can upload files from your local computer to be used in your Snowflake notebook.

 Uploaded files are saved to the notebook’s internal stage and persisted between sessions.
 You can reference uploaded files using their local paths from the notebook file.
-See Referencing Files in Notebooks.
+See Referencing files in Notebooks.

-Sync with Files from Git¶
+Sync with files from Git¶

 For more information on working with files in Git, see Sync Snowflake Notebooks with a Git repository.

-Referencing Files in Notebooks¶
+Referencing files in Notebooks¶

 Each file in the notebook environment has a stage path and a local path.
 You can use these paths to reference the file in the notebook.